Bryan Braxton, Ph.D. Senior Director, Aseptic Research and Development

 Senior Director, Aseptic Research and Development

-When clients with aseptic pharmaceutical projects reach out to Pharmaceutics International (Pii) for development support, they typically meet Bryan Braxton, and soon after, they get the feeling of confidence that comes with choosing the right contract developer.
+When customers with aseptic pharmaceutical projects reach out to Pharmaceutics International (Pii) for development support, they typically meet Bryan Braxton, and soon after, they get the feeling of confidence that comes with choosing the right contract developer.

 The first thing one notices about Bryan is his friendly, grounded demeanor, something for which he gives credit to his parents and his blue-collar, Midwestern upbringing.
 Underneath that friendliness is a scientific mind that creates solutions for our most complex aseptic development projects.
 But how did these two traits combine in the same person?